anthonybrown/new-blog/README.md

 grunt deploy
 ```

-You'll have to include the script yourself in the `index.html` file, instead of the Require file.
+You'll have to include the script yourself in the `index.html` file, instead of the Require filei.

+### I left the part above in case anyone else wants to fork this and
+learn from it too.